egouldo/r-netica-bn/workflows.md

 # BN Workflows with R and RNetica

--This chapter describes any work-flows / best-practice procedures for saving / accessing / organising your work, as you iteratively develop your BN.
+This chapter describes any work-flows / best-practice procedures for saving / accessing / organising your work, as you iteratively develop your BN.
 This chapter addresses two key components of your work-flow:

 * Documentation
 * Network Development